soanagno/abelian-sandpile/README.md

 ![](example.png)

-Fig.  Sandpile converged state for a 128x128 array with initial state equal to 48 for each cell.
+Fig.  Sandpile converged states for a 64x64 (left) and 128x128 (right) array with initial state equal to 48 for each cell.

 ### Functions included in the automata class: